antonmarsden/api-aggregator/README.md

 ## Limitations

 - Caching is only done in memory, as is rate limiting.
 A server restart will obliterate all state.
-- This gateway does not provide any authentication or authorisation for the gateway clients.
+- This gateway does not provide authentication or authorisation for the gateway clients.
 Take a look at at [express gateway](https://www.express-gateway.io/) if you need advanced features.

 ## Running locally